Nehaadnekar/File-Sharing-App-MINI-PROJECT/README.md

 # EasyShare - A File Sharing Android App

-EasyShare is simplest but elegant self-hosted file transfer App that allow users to transfer file b/w multiple devices.
-It is an Alternative App like shareit and Xender by offering similar features.
+EasyShare is simplest but elegant self-hosted file transfer application that allow users to transfer file between multiple devices.
+It is an alternative application of shareit and Xender as it offers similar features.

 # Features:

  Cross-platform - Only Android platform.

- Transfer multiple files at once, without losing progress if the transfer is interrupted or canceled.
+ Transfer multiple files at once, without losing progress if the transfer is interrupted or cancelled.

- Speeds is about 2-4 mbps.
+ File transfer speed is about 2-4 mbps.

  Files encrypted in transit.

- Large files supported.
+ It supports large file transfer.

 # Screenshots: